rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 No type-2 sectioning node will ever act as the parent container of another section.

-That is, because the type-2 sectioning nodes are defined to never have active nodes as their descendants.
+That is because the type-2 sectioning nodes are defined to never have active nodes as their descendants.
 Put differently, active descendant nodes must be treated as inactive nodes, which is why a type-2 sectioning node will never have any inner sections.
 A type-2 sectioning node will therefore never act as